Armed Forces Medical Negligence Claims Guide – How Much Compensation Can I Claim?

 The graph below shows the number of fatalities that have occurred as a result of military training exercises in the UK between January 2000 and February 2021.
 Whilst it doesn’t state how many (if any) of these deaths were due to medical negligence during treatment, it does emphasise the need for quality medical care that’s required to treat the injured members of the armed forces.

 There are a number of reasons that you may need to engage a personal injury lawyer to make a claim due to a failure in duty of care by a military doctor.
-Your personal injury solicitor should be able to help you claim damages in cases where the negligence case caused harm such as:
+Your armed forces medical negligence solicitor should be able to help you claim damages in cases where the negligence case caused harm such as:

 - Psychological damage – such as post-traumatic stress disorder, or long-term depression and anxiety.